Community Involvement

 Interested?

-Complete the Explorer Application(PDF, 405KB) and send it to post adviser Sergeant Anwar Allen.
-You can also contact him with any questions before applying at aallen@northportpdfl.gov or (941) 429-7426.
+Complete the Explorer Application(PDF, 405KB) and send it to Senior Advisor Sergeant Shannon Fortuno.
+You can contact her at sfortuno@northportpdfl.gov.

 HEARTS Program